Shots In The Dark

 Is it a sign of President Bush's sagging political fortunes that people are starting to make fun of his appalling speech habits again?

-this short film, a little bit of political genius.....You'll laugh.
+Take a look at this short film, a little bit of political genius.....You'll laugh.
 But you'll cry more.
 Oh, trust me.
 You'll cry.

 Dan Shaughnessy Recants